|How compiled||Based on third party data|

 This product is the official set of population estimates for the UK and constituent countries, consisting of annual published estimates from 1981 onwards.
-The published estimates meet the known users’ needs as described below.
+The published estimates meet the known users’ needs as described in this section.
 The accuracy of the estimates is limited to the quality of the data sources used to compile the estimates, as discussed in the Accuracy section.

-- UK, Great Britain, England and Wales, England, Wales, Scotland and Northern Ireland
+UK, Great Britain, England, Wales, Scotland and Northern Ireland

-The published mid-year population estimates data tables and supporting documentation can be found on the Population Estimates Page on the ONS website.
+The published mid-year population estimates data tables and supporting documentation can be found on our population estimates pages.

-For geographical levels that are smaller than local authority district, estimates are published as a separate output and have their own specific quality information.
-The Quality and Methodology Information for Small Area Population Estimates is available from the Quality section of the ONS website.
+For geographical levels that are smaller than local authority district, estimates are published as a separate output and have their own specific quality information: the Quality and Methodology Information for small area population estimates.

-- uses where the absolute numbers are important.
-This may be in terms of allocating financial resources from central government, planning services or grossing up survey results.
-Some of the main central government uses are concerned with resource allocation and are carried out by the Department for Communities and Local Government (DCLG) for England and the Welsh Government (WG)
+uses where the absolute numbers are important – this may be in terms of allocating financial resources from central government, planning services or grossing up survey results; some of the main central government uses are concerned with resource allocation and are carried out by the Ministry of Housing, Communities and Local Government for England and the Welsh Government (WG)

 In addition to 2011 Census data, the main data sources used in the compilation of the mid-year population estimates down to local authority level are:

-- International Passenger Survey (IPS) data, Higher Education Statistics Agency (HESA) data, Migrant Worker Scan (MWS) data, GP Patient Register Data System (PRDS) data, Home Office Visa data, Home Office Asylum Seeker and Refugees data, Labour Force Survey (LFS) data used to estimate international migration moves
+International Passenger Survey (IPS) data, Higher Education Statistics Agency (HESA) data, Migrant Worker Scan (MWS) data, GP Patient Register (PR) data, Home Office Visa data, in addition to other sources listed in the population estimates Methodology guide used to estimate international migration moves

 Timeliness and punctuality